DanielBaumert/EasyGraphx/README.md

   - [ ] Marking selected classes
   - [ ] Moving
 - [ ] Comment function
+- [ ] Namespaces
 - [ ] Browser save

 ## Idee
-- Replace the derive-meu to connection-menu with connection type (derive, use, ... ) selection option and config
+- [ ] Replace the derive-meu to connection-menu with connection type (derive, use, ... ) selection option and config
+- [ ] Include namespace selection for classes